ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-23-pocket-git-guide.md

 PS1='\u@\h \W$(__git_ps1 " (%s)")\$ '
 ```

+Get Git on Windows
+---

-On Windows, the installation of [GitHub Desktop](https://desktop.github.com).
-GitHub Desktop will bring Git, the Git Shell (with an improved Git command prompt and Git completion) and the GitHub Desktop Client on your machine.
-This all will be integrated into your environment with minimal configuration effort for yourself.
+On Windows, the installation of [GitHub Desktop](https://desktop.github.com) will bring Git, the Git Shell (with an improved Git command prompt and Git completion) and the GitHub Desktop Client on your machine.
+This all with minimal configuration effort for yourself.
 I think it´s a good starting point for your Git experience on Windows.

-Another source to get Git is [git-scm.com/downloads](https://git-scm.com/downloads).
+The Git shell
+---

 > No matter what platform you are using, all of the examples in this document are to be run from inside a command shell with access to Git.